MNSGC-Ballooning/GPS-emulator/readme.txt

              MAKE SURE TO CHOOSE TRUE OR FALSE FOR LINE 27 BEFORE ANYTHING ELSE

     User Command List: (NOTE: all commands entered into the Serial Monitor must be in enclosed in <...> where "..." is the command)
+          <START>  : Begins the emulation
           <JUMP#>  : Sets altitude to # in feet
           <ALT#>   : Sets altitude to # in feet for only one GPS hit (for bad GPS hit testing)
+          <LEAK>   : Begins emulation of a leak in the vent, will continue until vent tries to fix it